Léon Roget: Second Congo term (1889–1890)

 King Leopold II wanted to prevent the constant incursions of Arab slave traders, and decided to create an entrenched camp on the Aruwimi River and another on the Lomami River.

 Jules Alexandre Milz arrived in Boma on 25 July 1888 as an officer of the Force Publique and was assigned to the Bangala District, where Van Kerckhoven was preparing an expedition to establish entrenched camps on the Aruwimi River and Sankuru River for defense against Arab slavers.

 Milz left Bangala on 24 October 1888 with the column led by Francis Dhanis.

 The column founded posts at Umangi, Upoto and Yambuya.

 On 8 February 1889 the column was at the confluence of the Aruwimi with the Congo River, where the Basoko station was established, capital of the new Aruwimi-Uele District.

 The expedition then founded the posts of Bomane, Bassoa and Yambisi.

 Roget was appointed district commissioner 1st class on 23 March 1889.

 He left for the Congo on 11 April 1889 and reached Boma on 15 May 1889.

 Roget was charged with building the camp at Basoko.

 It was intended to block further westward movement by the Arabs, and to serve as a base for offensive action against them.

 Roget took command there on 28 July 1889.

 Roget created a model entrenched camp at Basoko.

 Strong defenses were developed quickly, including batteries of artillery.

 However, from this base Roget could not prevent the Arabs from circulating through the vast territory of the eastern Congo Basin.

-He was instructed to used Arab guides to travel to the north of the Uele, and to establish friendly relations with the sultans of that region to prevent them from allying with the Zanzibari Arabs.
+He was instructed to use Arab guides to travel to the north of the Uele, and to establish friendly relations with the sultans of that region to prevent them from allying with the Zanzibari Arabs.